ekzhang/classes.wtf/README.md

 ## Acknowledgements

-Created by Eric Zhang ([@ekzhang1](https://twitter.com/ekzhang1)).
+See the [contributors page](https://github.com/ekzhang/classes.wtf/graphs/contributors).
+Current maintainers can be reached by email at [classes-wtf@googlegroups.com](mailto:classes-wtf@googlegroups.com).
 Licensed under the [MIT license](LICENSE).

-Thanks to Raphael Kats for helping build scripts to explore and document data from the My.Harvard API.
-Numerous students helped advertise the site in college communities.
+Thanks to numerous students who helped advertise the site in college communities.